erellsworth/erellsworth.com/README.md

 No cookies or Facebook pixels or Google Analytics or any of that bullshit, just a simple blog built with Nuxt.

-I'm also developing a headless CMS called [Overlord](https://github.com/erellsworth/overlord) that will probably never be production ready.

 ## Tech stack

 **Backend:**